SmileyJelly/The-Algorhythm/README.md

 ---
 ## 😵‍💫 What Was the Most Difficult?

-- Understanding how to randomize the board and still keep it solvable Randomly removing numbers or placing values could lead to unsolvable puzzles.
+- Understanding how to randomize the board and still keep it solvable.
+Randomly removing numbers or placing values could lead to unsolvable puzzles.
 We had to first generate a full valid board and only then randomly remove values.
 - Importing the right classes and using packages correctly
 - Linking everything together and keeping the code clean was the hardest part.